vmware/chap/USERGUIDE.md

 Another case of false references are when the range just happens to look like it contains a reference but in fact contains one or more smaller values.

+### Tainted References

+A tainted reference is one that chap is suggesting is likely a false reference, typically based on some information that chap has derived about an allocation that contains the reference.
+For example, the part of the allocation that contains the reference might not be considered live.
+For example, in a std::vector, the allocation used to hold the contents often is not fully used.

+### Favored References

+A favored reference is a reference to an allocation for which chap has determined something about the type of that allocation that allows it to determine which references to that allocation are most interesting in understanding why the allocation is used, and chap has determined that this reference is one of those interesting ones.
+For example, if an allocation contains an std::vector, the reference from that allocation to the corresponding vector body is considered favored, or if an allocation contains an std::map, the reference from that allocation to the root of the map is considered favored.
+See the later section on [allocation patterns](#allocation-patterns) for more details on this.

+### Unfavored References

+An unfavored reference is a reference to an allocation for which chap has determined something about the type of that allocation that allows it to determine which references to that allocation are most interesting in understanding why the allocation is used, and chap has determined that this reference is not particularly of interest.
+Note that for many object types, chap does not currently have enough information to determine whether references to that allocation are favored or not, in which case the references to that allocation are considered neither favored nor unfavored.

 ### Missing References

 A missing reference would be a case where a reference exists but `chap` can't detect it.
 One example of this might be if the reference was intentionally obscured by some reversible function.
 Fortunately, this is extremely rare on Linux.
 This is a good thing because, as will be seen later in this document, accurate leak detection depends on not having any missing references.